-Get your hands around healthy PF Chang’s vegan lettuce wraps filled with 'meaty' bulgur, the best homemade hoisin sauce, topped with firecracker dipping sauce.
+Get your hands around healthy PF Chang’s vegan lettuce wraps with firecracker sauce filled with 'meaty' quick-cooking bulgur spiked with hoisin-based sauce and topped with a fiery quick dipping sauce.

 A restaurant favorite gets a plant-based remake that any home cook will appreciate.
 The meaty texture of quick-cooking bulgur replaces more traditional ground meat or crumbled tofu filling for an alternative that is as easy as it is economical.

 This recipe is even more delicious with healthy homemade hoisin sauce!